 Hyperlite Mountain Gear is all about minimalism with very few bells and whistles, so you won't find any back ventilation systems on their packs.
 For those who run hot, this lack of airflow might be an issue.
 The pack's Dyneema sits snuggly against the back and does not wick or breathe well, which has left me uncomfortably damp on a few occasions.
 Other lightweight packs, specifically those in Osprey’s lineup, use suspended mesh panels along the back, along with mesh-padded shoulder straps and hipbelts to promote airflow.
 That said, what you lose in ventilation with the Southwest you gain in interior space—the lack of added materials along the backpanel make this pack feel very spacious.

-The 2400 Southwest is offered in four different sizes (small to extra-large), and I opted for the medium based on torso length.
-While the shoulder straps were initially a bit wide for me, they became noticeably more snug once they softened.
+The Hyperlite Mountain Gear 2400 Southwest is offered in four different sizes (small, medium, large, and tall), and I opted for the medium based on torso length.
+While the shoulder straps were initially a bit wide for me, they became noticeably snugger once they softened.
 However, I find that women’s-specific packs from companies like Osprey are slightly better options for women with longer torsos (but not necessarily wider shoulders).
 But overall, the Southwest ended up being extremely comfortable after some breaking in and the sizing was spot-on.

 Other Versions of the Southwest